 With room for up to five images and videos in a single ad, the carousel format is available on Facebook, Instagram and the Audience Network and gives you a larger canvas to tell your story and show your products.

-Since Facebook launched the carousel format last year, businesses have been using the Facebook carousel ads format to accomplish a variety of goals.
+Since Facebook launched the carousel format, businesses have been using the Facebook carousel ads format to accomplish a variety of goals.
 Lands’ End used carousel ads to increase online sales and attract new summer shoppers, boosting total sales by 4.4% in less than a month.
 Direct Energy used carousel ads to build product and service awareness, increasing engagement 2.5X over previous link ad campaigns.

 Here I’ve compiled creative guidelines for designing the best Facebook carousel ads for your goal.
 Read on before creating your first or next carousel ad.